RajaRaviSekarA/RNNStockPricePrediction/README.md

 The optimal number of units varied across stocks and model types, reinforcing the importance of hyperparameter tuning.
 For instance, the best Simple RNN for GOOGL had 30 units, while the best LSTM for GOOGL had 50 units.

 ### Model Comparison
-#### GRU generally performed competitively, often achieving the lowest or comparable RMSE values across the different stocks, especially for GOOGL and MSFT.
+- GRU generally performed competitively, often achieving the lowest or comparable RMSE values across the different stocks, especially for GOOGL and MSFT.
 This suggests that GRUs might be a suitable choice for this type of stock price prediction task.

-#### Simple RNN also demonstrated strong performance in some cases, particularly for IBM.
+- Simple RNN also demonstrated strong performance in some cases, particularly for IBM.

-#### LSTM, while a powerful architecture, did not consistently outperform Simple RNN or GRU in this specific scenario.
+- LSTM, while a powerful architecture, did not consistently outperform Simple RNN or GRU in this specific scenario.

-## Conclusion
+## Final Conclusion
 The study demonstrates that RNNs can capture temporal patterns in stock price data.
 However, the prediction accuracy varies significantly across different stocks.
 - The models performed relatively well for IBM and MSFT, achieving lower RMSE values, while AMZN and GOOGL proved more challenging to predict.
 - The choice of RNN architecture and hyperparameters plays a crucial role in model performance.
 - GRUs showed promise in this analysis.